And We’re Back.

 Secondly, what you eat has a huge effect on the water you use due to food’s virtual water footprint, aka the water used to grow the food.
 As a rule, meat uses way more water to produce than veggies, so becoming a “flexitarian” is a great way to live responsibly.

 8. Rethink Transportation

 Another large contributor to student carbon footprints comes from the vehicles they drive.
 Cutting down on your personal emissions—and avoiding the misery of on-campus parking—is as simple as finding a new way to school.
 The simplest alternative to driving is walking, but the U of A is also equipped with a free, reliable bus system that makes getting to campus easy.
 Click here to see the schedule and routes of the buses.

 Another way to commute is by bike.
-Biking will not only reduce your personal carbon footprint, seriously up your “cool-factor”, and save you money you would have spent on gas—it will also serve to keep you in shape.
+Biking not only reduces your personal carbon footprint, saves you gas money, and ups your “cool-factor”—it also keeps you in shape.
 How’s that for a win-win-win-win situation?
 The city of Fayetteville and University of Arkansas both pride themselves on being bike friendly, boasting an extensive trail system as well as free bike repair stations throughout the campus and city.
 Click these links to see a map of all bike parking on campus and here to read more about bikes on campus.

-While making sustainable changes in your own life is great, the sustainability of the world—and your community—depends on society as a whole making sustainable choices as well.
-A major way to encourage sustainable behavior in your community (and country) is to vote for sustainable policies.
+While making responsible changes in your own life is great, the sustainability of the world—and our community—depends on everyone else making sustainable choices as well.
+A major way to encourage sustainable behavior in our community (and country) is to vote for sustainable policies.
 We in the United States have been given a voice through our ability to vote.
-It is time for us to speak out in favor of policies that steward our resources in a way that benefits our planet and people, as well as our economy.
+We must speak out in favor of policies that steward our resources in a way that benefits our planet and people, as well as our economy.